deberinoo/tp/docs/UserGuide.md

 Format: `clear`

 * Requires a confirmation from user.
 An alert will appear for your response.
+* If you prefer typing, you can press Enter again to confirm.

 ### Exiting the program : `exit`